Tong-ST/Funcher/README.md

 ## Limitation
 - mpv, So this app is just command mpv playing in background It not a lightweight build yet as i tested if you got wrong Video codec that not support ` Hardware Acceleration ` It going to tank your CPU quite a lot
 - As am i develop I found out that the reliable VDO format that play in mpv natively with transparency background right now ` .mov ` is the way to go The file are quite big but it work, I also try like .webm that really small size but can't get trans bg to work with mpv, So if i found the better way in the future will be updated
-- Still figure how to make mpv able to run --background=none on x11, If solving this problem we should be integrate to WMs like i3wm easily...If you know how please give me a sign
 - Also if we can reduce VDO size and able to keep basic need like BG transparency, HW accel, Quality Please let me know, Right now just have to trade-off with bigger VDO files but it's no lag using it realtime

 ## Contribution